QuentinRa/blog.quentinra.dev/special/web/index.md

 ## Database errors

-You should enable error for developping purposes if not done.
+You should enable errors for developing purposes if not done.

 * <https://stackoverflow.com/questions/8992795/set-pdo-to-throw-exceptions-by-default>
 * <https://www.php.net/manual/en/pdo.error-handling.php#odbc-statistics.example.basic>

 ## Artificial keys

-Theses are attributes for which the value is incremented each time a new row is added.
+These are attributes for which the value is incremented each time a new row is added.
 In ``postgre`` it's called sequences.

 ```sql